simple-json-schema/simple-json-schema/json-schema.md

 * If the value of the `type` member is `string`, then the instance is accepted if it is a JSON string.

-If the instance is not accepted, the the standard error for this case shall have an `instancePath` pointing to the instance, and a `schemaPath` pointing to the `type` member.
+If the instance is not accepted, then the standard error for this case shall have an `instancePath` pointing to the instance, and a `schemaPath` pointing to the `type` member.

 For example, if we evaluate the instance: